andfanilo/cloudera-quickstartvm-tutorial/README.md

-##  TD1 - Hadoop, MapReduce, Pig, Hive
+##  TD1 - First steps in the Hadoop ecosystem

 For today, most of our interactions to the Hadoop cluster will be done through [Hue](https://docs.cloudera.com/documentation/enterprise/5-13-x/topics/hue.html).